Sport and PE Premium Statement 2022/23

 As a school we pride ourselves in not only delivering two hours of high-quality PE and sport weekly but also to provide a wide range of opportunities for children to enjoy PE and sport throughout school from Reception to Year 6, including lunchtime and after-school activities.
 We enjoy providing our children with different opportunities to encounter new sporting challenges and to develop their talents in order to compete competitively when required.

-The importance of pupils participating in regular PE and sport activity has been widely recognised for a number of years.
-The Government has set aside significant funds to enable primary schools to further develop their PE and sport provision.
-For the 2017/18 academic year Stanley Primary School has been allocated the sum of £21,090.
+The Government set aside significant funds to enable primary schools to further develop PE and sport provision.
+For the academic year 2020/2021 Stanley Primary School have been allocated the sum of £16,000 + £10 per pupil.

-In addition the school has engaged the services of Blackpool Community Football Trust to provide a wide range of lunchtime sporting activities to increase pupil participation across key stages one and two.
+It is also hoped that as the funding is released to school that we will be able to again provide a range of lunchtime activities to increase pupil participation across key stages one and two.

-At Stanley Primary School, we appreciate the importance of swimming and therefore offer the children swimming lessons in Year 4.
-Their progress is carefully monitored and children work towards gaining the expected target of swimming 25m competently by the end of Year 6.
-Once children have reached the expected standard and completed their water safety lessons, they no longer participate in a school swimming – they participate in a high quality PE lesson delivered by specialist coaches in school.
+At Stanley Primary School we appreciate the importance of swimming and therefore offer our children who have not attained the national curriculum standard swimming lessons from Year Four.
+Their progress is carefully monitored and children work towards gaining the expected target of swimming 25m competently by the end of year 6.
+Once the children have reached the expected standard and completed their water safety lessons, they no longer participate in school swimming – they participate in a high-quality PE lesson delivered by specialist coaches in school (see above).
 The school swimming provision moves to year 5 in February and children continue to work towards gaining the expected standard.
-Again, once children have attained the standard they receive a high-quality PE lesson in school.